Karina-June/internet-retail/README.md

 # Internet Retail

-With this application you will have the ability to locate all objects in the databasa and make necessary updates from the back-end using MySQL.
+With this application you will have the ability to locate all objects in the database and make necessary updates from the back-end using MySQL.

 ## Table of Contents